 Residents can view individual school budgets on the DCPS budget website.
-DCPS provides school budget worksheets and has a data visualization tool that residents can use to learn more about how DCPS allocates funding to schools through the operating budget.
+DCPS provides school budget worksheets and has a data visualization tool that residents can use to learn more about how DCPS allocates funding to schools.

-DCPS Facilities Are Funded Through DC's Capital Budget
+DCPS Facilities Are Funded through DC's Capital Budget

 DCPS school facilities are not funded through the UPSFF.
 New school construction and modernizations, or renovations, are funded through DC's six-year Capital Improvement Plan (CIP).
-In addition, the District relies on a Public Education Master Facilities Plan to manage the timeline of the modernization of DCPS facilities, and it is meant to influence the planning and funding of capital projects in the CIP.
-In 2023, the DME's office hosted several public town halls as a part of the Master Facilities Plan to elicit feedback from families, school staff, and community members.
+In addition, the District relies on a Public Education Master Facilities Plan to manage the modernization of DCPS facilities, and it is meant to influence the planning and funding of capital projects in the CIP.